Somchai Kemglad: Biography & career

-Kemglad was born into a poor Thai Mon family in Bangkok, he was raised by his grandmother.
+Tao was born into a poor Thai Mon family in Bangkok, he was raised by his grandmother.
 While being a student at Debsirin School he was a representative footballer for the school and was also a player for the Thai national team at youth level.

-He entered the entertainment industry in the early 90's from recruiting by famous scout Poj Arnon, considered a contemporary teen star with many other celebrities such as Patiparn "Mos" Pataweekarn, Pramote Seangsorn, Sornram "Num" Teppitak, Lift-Oil etc.
+He entered the entertainment industry in the early 1990's from recruiting by famous scout Poj Arnon, considered a contemporary teen star with many other celebrities such as Patiparn "Mos" Pataweekarn, Pramote Seangsorn, Sornram "Num" Teppitak, Lift-Oil.

 His first performance was as a supporting role in the Saturday evening fantasy-drama series Nang Fah Si Rung on Channel 7 in 1990 by Grammy Entertainment in credited "Tao Somchai".

 In 1992, he signed with the country's leading entertainment company that rivaled the Grammy Entertainment, RS Promotion, and released several music albums including acting in many dramas and movies as well.